 Following all the best practices for phone handling and follow up will mean nothing if the consumer on the other end is met with an unprofessional, disgruntled, or rude attitude.
 Understand that a phone call is often the first point of human interaction consumers will have with your business, so make sure it counts!
 Encourage your staff to answer phone calls with professional greetings, practice basic manners (a “please” and “thank you” can go a long way), and sound like they are happy to help each caller with their needs.

-Does everyone on your team understand your expectations for how to answer the phone?
+Does everyone on your team understand your expectations for how to answer phone calls in the office?
 Are you sure your phone isn’t the source of lead leaks (if not, here’s an idea that can help you find out)?

 Let us know, and share your thoughts about phone handling in a comment!